 The Bahamas’ national tree, Lignum Vitae, is the most cumbersome and laborious woods in the world.
 Even the first nuclear-powered submarine utilized this wood for its bearings.
 Unfortunately, it has been exploited to the brink of extinction.

-Agarwood is a valuable wood found in Southeast Asia tropical forests.
+Agarwood is a valuable wood found in Southeast Asian tropical forests.
 It yields an oil whose perfume belongs to the class of aphrodisiacs and is more valuable than gold.
 Also, it is one of the world’s rarest trees due to its depletion of the wild.

 The dark, aromatic resin that eventually permeates the heartwood of the tree is produced by the aquilaria tree when it is infected with mold as part of its defense mechanism.
 Its natural oils give unique wood properties and aromatic wood qualities from mold infection.